 Participation in extra-curricular activities requires that you must attend class the day of the activity (trips, sports, parties, dances, cheerleading, etc.) Exceptions to this policy must have prior administrative approval.

-Compulsory attendance law requires anyone 18 years or younger to attend school.
-In compliance with state law, students are considered truant after three (3) consecutive unexcused absences or five (5) unexcused absences in one semester, or seven (7) unexcused absences in one school year.
-Truancy reports will be filed with the County Attorney.

 TARDIES

 Students are expected to be in the classroom when the bell rings at 8:00 a.m.
-Anytime a student enters the classroom after the bell rings they are considered tardy.
-Tardies are a disruption to normal classroom procedures and activities.
+Any students arriving at the classroom after the school bell rings at 8:00 a.m. is considered tardy.
+All tardy students must report to the office for an admit slip before attending class.
+Tardies are a disruption to normal classroom procedures and activities and every effort should be made to get students to school on time.

 Students will be allowed three (3) tardies per semester.
-When the student receives the third tardy a letter will be sent to the parents which will contain a copy of the tardy policy.
-On the fourth tardy the student will lose one (1) recess.
-On the fifth tardy the student will serve an ASD (After School Detention).
-Any additional tardies may result in further disciplinary action.
+When a student receives his/her third tardy, a letter will be sent to the parents that contains a copy of the tardy policy.
+On the fourth tardy, the student will lose one (1) recess.
+On the fifth tardy, the student will serve an ASD (After School Detention).
+Any additional tardies could result in further disciplinary action.

 DAILY SCHEDULE

 The first bell rings at 7:55 a.m. and classes commence at 8:00 a.m. daily.
-Doors will open at 7:30 a.m.
-Children should not arrive on school grounds until 7:30 a.m.
+Doors will open at 7:40 a.m.
+Children should not arrive on school grounds until 7:40 a.m.
+The school will not provide supervision until 7:40 a.m., and students will not be allowed in the building before that time.
 Dismissal is at 3:40 p.m.

 LUNCH SCHEDULE